robertorcosta/azure-docs.pt-br/articles/batch/batch-automatic-scaling.md

 ```

 > [!TIP]
-> Mais exemplos de como usar o SDK do Python podem ser encontrados no [repositório do início rápido do Python do lote](https://github.com/Azure-Samples/batch-python-quickstart) no github.
+> Veja mais exemplos de como usar o SDK do Python no [repositório Início Rápido do Python no Lote](https://github.com/Azure-Samples/batch-python-quickstart) no GitHub.
 >
 >